 In 2003, Travis AFB placed signs at all WABOU sites with LUCs.
 In 2006, the base placed signs at SS016 and the soil portion of SD033.
 Sites SS015 and SD037 did not receive signage because of incompatibilities with safe vehicle or aircraft operations.
 To ensure that base personnel can contact an environmental restoration representative when needed, the phone numbers and other contact information on the signs are checked during the annual inspections.
-The 2015 LUC inspection noted that the signs display one of two phone numbers: a base Environmental Flight number (424-3739) and a cell phone number that is forwarded to the Travis IST office (290-8458).
-Both phone numbers are active and assigned to environmental personnel.
-However, it is best for all LUC signs to display the cell phone number to ensure a consistent response to any phone inquiries and to provide the flexibility of forwarding incoming calls to an assigned base representative.
-So, the inspection team noted all signs that required an update to its phone number.
-Appendix A (Photographs) presents photographs taken during the 2015 inspection that show examples of the signs that have been posted at LUC sites.
+The 2016 LUC inspection noted that the all signs display the same cell phone number that is forwarded to the Travis IST office (290-8458).
+This ensures a consistent response to any phone inquiries and provides the flexibility of forwarding incoming calls to an assigned base representative.
+Appendix A (Photographs) presents photographs taken during the 2016 inspection that show examples of the signs that have been posted at LUC sites.